equalitie/ouinet/README.md

 $ sudo docker build -t ouinet:latest .
 ```

+That will build a default recommended version, which you can override with
+`--build-arg OUINET_VERSION=<VERSION>`.

 [DockerFile]: https://raw.githubusercontent.com/equalitie/ouinet/master/Dockerfile

 After a while you will get the `ouinet:latest` image.
 Then you may want to